abuicke/tarot/court cards/swords/Queen of Swords.md

 1) A broader perspective.
 2) Perceiving with a detatched<sup>2</sup> awareness.
-3) A greater awareness of one's moods, attitudes, unconscious habits, (negative) thought patterns and biases.
+3) A greater awareness of one's moods, attitudes, automatic reactions, unconscious habits, (negative) thought patterns and biases.